- Use the Quick Help Guide to get up to speed quickly on the basics of your Canvas course.

 - Use More Canvas Options to create a page, module, assignments, discussions and office hours.
 Learn more about student view and modifying your course navigation menu.

 Need more help?
 The Canvas Resources page provides you with a list of helpful resources.
-Faculty and staff are always encouraged to reach out to the TLC group with any questions, or to schedule a one-on-one help session.
+Faculty and staff are always encouraged to reach out to the LXT Team with any questions, or to schedule a one-on-one help session.

 Quick help guide